alexandrughinea/agentic-hedge-fund/README.md

 ### Running the Hedge Fund

-The hedge fund can be run in two modes:
+The hedge fund can be run in three modes:

 #### 1. Environment Variable Mode (Recommended)